kjappelbaum/oximachinetool/README.md

 - [ ] Couple details with structure

 - [ ] Add plot of feature distribution in trainin set (e.g. violin plot) and the metal site as dots

+- [ ] Potentially add a Explore section for the EDA